-- (1) The surface water diversion swale (mandatory for sites with slopes of more than 3 percent) shall be installed prior to constructing the at-grade system to keep surface water runoff away from the system while it is under construction. - (2) Construction of the at-grade system and/or tilling shall not take place when the soil moisture is high in the system area.
-If the soil at 9 inches below grade can be rolled into the shape of a wire, the soil moisture content is too high for construction to begin. - (3) To prevent compaction, construction equipment shall not be moved across and downslope of the at-grade system area before or after tilling. - (4) Vegetation shall be cut close to the ground and removed from the area to be tilled.
+- (1) The surface water diversion swale (mandatory for sites with slopes of more than 3%) shall be installed prior to constructing the at-grade system to keep surface water runoff away from the system while it is under construction. - (2) Construction of the at-grade system and/or tilling shall not take place when the soil moisture is high in the system area.
+If the soil at 9 inches below grade can be rolled into the shape of a wire, the soil moisture content is too high for construction to begin. - (3) To prevent compaction, construction equipment shall not be moved across and downslope of the at-grade system area before or after tilling.

+§1-914(e)(4) At-grade Systems

+- (4) Vegetation shall be cut close to the ground and removed from the area to be tilled.
 Tree stumps shall be cut flush with the ground and the roots left in place.
 On wooded sites, the forest litter shall be raked off if more than an inch thick.
 The at-grade system area shall be tilled, preferably by mold board or chisel plow to a depth of 6 to 8 inches, parallel to the ground contour.
 During plowing, the soil should be thrown upslope to provide a proper interface between the soil and stone aggregate.
-If the site cannot be plowed, a backhoe bucket fitted with chisel teeth may be used to "till" the site by creating furrows that are parallel to ground contour.
+If the site cannot be plowed, a backhoe bucket fitted with chisel teeth may be used to "till" the site by creating furrows that are parallel to ground contour. - (5) The forcemain may be installed before tilling or after tilling when the forcemain enters the system at the upslope side of the system.

-§1-518(e)(5) At-grade Systems

-(5) The forcemain may be installed before tilling or after tilling when the forcemain enters the system at the upslope side of the system.
 When the forcemain enters the system at the downslope side, the forcemain should be installed before tilling.
 If practical, forcemains should connect to the distribution pipe from the ends of the distribution pipe or from the upslope side of the system.
 In either situation, the forcemain shall be installed by working from the upslope edge of the system.

-Note: at-grade system diagrams are shown on the next two pages
+Note: At-grade system diagrams are shown on the next two pages

-§1-518 At-grade Systems
+§1-914 At-grade Systems

-Figure 5.6
+Figure 9.6

-Plan and Cross Sectional Views of an At-Grade System Having One Infiltration Area on a Level Site (less than 3 percent).
+Plan and Cross Sectional Views of an At-Grade System Having One Infiltration Area on a Level Site (less than 3%).